These four trends will drive new ideas and innovations in business.

 First of all, Google's approach is an excellent example of "quantum innovation," which is defined as a ready-made thought that disrupts competitors and even the company itself.
 The paradigm shift underlying the innovations almost never fits into the current business model and organization structure.

-First it starts with a very broad sense of purpose and audacious goals, like Google's desire to organize knowledge of the world or Tesla's desire to make ordinary electric cars.
-That's what entrepreneurs like Richard Branson (Virgin), Elon Musk (SpaceX and Telsa), Sarah Blakey (Spanx) and John Mackey (WholeFoods) excel at.
+First it starts with a very broad sense of purpose and audacious goals, like Google's desire to organize the world's knowledge or Tesla's desire to make electric cars commonplace.
+This is what entrepreneurs like Richard Branson (Virgin), Elon Musk (SpaceX and Telsa), Sarah Blakey (Spanx) and John Mackey (WholeFoods) excel at.

 New organizational forms

-Primarily, globalization and outsourcing have led to "reverse innovation”, since the world is no longer a one-way street of outsourcing that moves from west to east.
-While the West still exports many high-end products and services to developing countries (and still generates cheap labor), innovations in emerging markets are now also returning to the West as well.
+Primarily, globalization and outsourcing have led to "reverse innovation," since, the world is no longer a one-way outsourcing street moving from west to east.
+While the West still exports many cutting-edge products and services to developing countries (and still generates cheap labor), innovations in emerging markets are now coming back to the West as well.

 How to innovate for the future

 When the world is changing at breakneck speed, innovation becomes an organization's most important weapon.
 History offers some important lessons on how to wield this weapon in the future:

 - The world is a big place: don't just limit yourself to innovation from within your company.